 Free-floating plants, like most groups of aquatic primary producers, can become nuisance vegetation under certain conditions.
-On the other hand, there is substantial optimism for the applied uses of free-floating plants, including wastewater treatment, biofuel production, and aquaculture.
-Therefore, understanding the species-specific responses of floating plants to abiotic conditions will inform both management decisions and the beneficial applications of this plant group.
+On the other hand, there is substantial optimism for the applied uses of free-floating plants, such as wastewater treatment, biofuel production, and aquaculture.
+Therefore, understanding the species-specific responses of floating plants to abiotic conditions will inform both management decisions and the beneficial applications of these plants.
 I measured the responses of three floating plant species common in the northeast United States (Lemna minor, Spirodela polyrhiza, and Wolffia brasiliensis) to nutrient stoichiometry (nitrogen and phosphorus) and temperature in the laboratory.
 I also used survey data to determine the pattern of species richness of floating plants in the field and its relationship with the dominance of this group.
 Floating plant species exhibited unique responses to nutrient stoichiometry and temperature in the laboratory, especially under low temperatures (18°C) and low nutrient conditions (0.5 mg N L-1, 0.083 mg P L-1).
-Species displayed an apparent tradeoff with different strategies of growth or dormancy.
-In the field, water bodies with only Lemna minor were the most common; floating plant polycultures were not more dominant.
+The three species displayed an apparent tradeoff with different strategies of growth or dormancy.
+In the field, water bodies with three or more species of floating plants were not more frequently dominated by this group.
 The response diversity observed in the lab may not be associated with the dominance of this group in the field because it is masked by environmental variability, has a weak effect, or is only important during transient circumstances.
+Future research to develop applied uses of floating plants should examine response diversity across a greater range of species or clones and environmental conditions.

-- 1 Title: Response diversity of free-floating plants to nutrient stoichiometry and temperature: - 2 Growth and turion formation - 3 Author: Michael J. McCann a, 1 - 4 a Affiliation: Department of Ecology and Evolution, Stony Brook University, 650 Life Sciences - 5 Building, Stony Brook, New York 11794-5245 USA - 6 1 Present address: Department of Marine and Coastal Sciences, Rutgers University, 71 Dudley - 7 Road, New Brunswick, New Jersey 08901-8525 USA - 8 E-mail: mccannmikejames@gmail.com
+- 1 Title: Response diversity of free-floating plants to nutrient stoichiometry and temperature: - 2 Growth and resting body formation - 3 Author: Michael J. McCann a, 1 - 4 a Affiliation: Department of Ecology and Evolution, Stony Brook University, 650 Life Sciences - 5 Building, Stony Brook, New York 11794-5245 USA - 6 1 Present address: Department of Marine and Coastal Sciences, Rutgers University, 71 Dudley - 7 Road, New Brunswick, New Jersey 08901-8525 USA - 8 E-mail: mccannmikejames@gmail.com